alex-red/Rainmeter---FBCalendar/readme.md

+Made to compliment the [Flat & Blurry Rainmeter Skin](http://satyajit00.deviantart.com/art/Flat-Blurry-v1-0-491371330)

-All the code inside the measures and meters of this calendar config belong to http://moshiab.deviantart.com creator of the Sphnx rainmeter suite.
+*All the code inside the measures and meters of this calendar config belong to http://moshiab.deviantart.com creator of the Sphnx rainmeter suite.*

-Structure of code borrowed from FlaTTs @DesignByMichaels.
+*Structure of code borrowed from FlaTTs @DesignByMichaels.*
 ======
 Usage:
 ======